Walker (TV series)

 Walker is an American action crime drama television series developed by Anna Fricke for The CW.
 It is a reboot of the 1990s western drama television series Walker, Texas Ranger.
-The series was ordered straight to series in 2020, with Jared Padalecki playing the titular role.
+The series was ordered straight to series in 2020, with Jared Padalecki portraying the title role and serving as an executive producer.
 It premiered on January 21, 2021.

 In February 2021, the series was renewed for a second season which premiered on October 28, 2021.
 In March 2022, the series was renewed for a third season which premiered on October 6, 2022.
+In May 2023, the series was renewed for a fourth season which premiered on April 3, 2024.
+In May 2024, the series was canceled after four seasons, and its final episode aired on June 26, 2024.

+Synopsis

+"At the center of the series is Cordell Walker, a man finding his way back to his family while investigating crime in the state's most elite unit.
+Our broken widower and father of two returns home to Austin after being undercover for two years for a high profile case—only to discover that there's even more work to be done at home.
+In a nod to the original series, Walker and his new partner—one of the only women in Texas Rangers' history—are the modern-day heroes our world needs, following their own moral code to fight for what's right, regardless of the rules."